edwardjchou/edwardjchou.github.io/_teaching/BAS.md

 ---
 title: "Volunteer for Be a Scientist Program"
-location: "Berkeley, California"
 ---

-Volunteer work to guide middle school students through formulating simple scientific research questions, designing experiments, and analyzing experimental results.
+Volunteer work to guide middle school students in the Berkeley area through formulating simple scientific research questions, designing experiments, and analyzing experimental results.